kushalkolar/MESmerize/docs/source/user_guides/installation.rst

     source <new_venv_path/bin/activate>
     pip install -e .

 #.
-You might need to setup Caiman using `caimanmanager`.
+You might need to setup Caiman using ``caimanmanager.py``.
 Please see their docs for details: https://caiman.readthedocs.io/en/master/Installation.html#installation-on-macos-and-linux

 #.
 In order to use some features that launch subprocesses, such as the batch manager, you will need to check your :ref:`System Configuration settings in Mesmerize <SystemConfiguration>` to make sure that it activates the environment that mesmerize is installed in.
 By default the pre-run commands contain ``# source /<path_to_env>/activate'``, you will need to uncomment the line (remove the ``#``) and set the path to your environment.